emma-33/holbertonschool-higher_level_programming/python-more_data_structures/README.md

 Function 3 : returns a set of common elements in two sets
 Function 4 : returns a set of all elements present in only one set
 Function 5 : returns the number of keys in a dictionary
+Function 6 : prints a dictionary by ordered keys